Shou-/KawaiiBot-hs/README.md

 Prints weather information for the specified location.
 Takes one string argument.

+* `.lewd`
+Prints a random string from the file as defined in `Config.hs`.
+Takes zero arguments.

 ## Operators
 * `>>`
 Bind, it executes the function on the left but ignores the output, and continues parsing the right.